CryptoManufaktur-io/celo-docker/README.md

 `ext-network.yml` assumes a `traefik` network exists, where traefik and prometheus run

-`.ethd install` can install docker-ce for you
+`./ethd install` can install docker-ce for you

 `cp default.env .env`, adjust variables, and `./ethd up`